School Committee - February 08, 2024

 So looking at our current budget and seeing which ways we can move money around.

-Maybe there's line items that have been not fully obligated in the last couple of years, so we could shift money to other places while still maintaining level service.
+Maybe there's line items that have been not fully obligated in the last couple years so we could shift money to other places while still maintaining level service.

-We work collaboratively with the town, including the town administrator during the process.
+We work collaboratively with the town, including the town administrator during the process and we manage risk by budgeting for all known district's expenses.

-We're looking ahead to try to project, you know, utility changes, out of district commissions in particular, to make sure that those are planned for in our FY25 budget request.
+We're looking ahead to try to project utility changes, out-of-district tuitions in particular, to make sure that those are planned for in our FY25 budget request.

 So that's about 5.53,

-Then when we look modestly at the increases in out-of-district tuition, we're budgeting $122,000, and then also some additional needs as far as cost of athletics, utilities, transportation of $116,729.
+Then when we look modestly at the increases in out-of-district tuition, we're budgeting on $122,000 and then also some additional needs as far as cost of athletics, utilities, transportation of $116,729.

 So just those basic asks to maintain level service is a 5.98%